chivoi/cassandra/README.md

 - `-h` for programme info
 - `-v` for Cassandra and Ruby verison info
 - `-p file/path` to pass in your previous fortunes
-- `-n` YourName to let Cassandra know your name
+- `-n Your Name` to let Cassandra know your name
 ## Gems
 Httparty to interact with external API-s. ruby-progressbar for the progress bar.